-1.3 Whole Effluent Toxicity Testing (WET) Requirements.
+1.3 Whole Effluent Toxicity Testing (WET) Requirements

-1.3.1 The permittee must conduct chronic toxicity tests on effluent samples from Outfall 001.
-Testing must be conducted in accordance with Parts 1.3.1.1 through 1.3.1.3.6.
+The permittee must conduct chronic toxicity tests on effluent samples from outfall 001.
+Testing must be conducted according to Parts 1.3.1 through 1.3.3.

+1.3.1 Sampling

-1.3.1.1 Toxicity testing must be conducted on a 12-hour time composite sample of the effluent.
-In addition, a split of each sample collected must be analyzed for the chemical and physical parameters required in Part 1.2.
-The sample for toxicity testing should be of adequate size to accommodate the split sample.
+Chronic toxicity testing must be conducted on a grab sample of the effluent.
+Additionally, a split of each sample collected must be analyzed for the chemical and physical parameters required in Part 1.2.
+Samples for toxicity testing should be of adequate size to accommodate the split sample.
 When the timing of sample collection coincides with that of the sampling required in Part 1.2, analysis of the split sample will fulfill the requirements of Part 1.2, as well.

-1.3.1.2 Chronic Test Species and Methods

-- 1.3.1.2.1 The permittee shall perform chronic toxicity tests on samples representative of the effluent discharged from Outfalls 001. - 1.3.1.2.2 The permittee shall conduct one chronic toxicity test per month. - 1.3.1.2.2.1 During the first month of discharge under this permit, tests shall be conducted using: the fathead minnow, Pimephales promelas static, renewal, larval survival, and growth test; the water flea, Ceriodaphnia dubia 7-day static renewal, survival, and reproduction test; and Selanastrum capricornutum 4-day static and growth. - 1.3.1.2.2.2 The remainder of the tests per calendar year shall be conducted using the most sensitive species.
-If no toxicity is observed in either species, testing shall be conducted on the fathead minnow. - 1.3.1.2.2.3 Every other year (third and fifth year of this permit), the permittee shall rescreen once with the three species listed above and continue to monitor with the most sensitive species. - 1.3.1.2.3 The presence of chronic toxicity must be determined as specified in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition, EPA/821-R-02-013, October 2002. - 1.3.1.2.4 Results must be reported in TU_c (chronic toxic units), where $TU_c = 100/IC{25}$.
-See Appendix C for a definition of inhibition concentration (IC). - 1.3.1.2.5 Monthly sampling may be reduced to quarterly sampling if after one year if all sample results are equal to a TU_c of 1.0. - 1.3.1.2.6 Toxicity Triggers.
-Data does not exist to support the development of a WET limit at this time; therefore, a target level for chronic toxicity of 2 TU_c shall apply for the purposes of determining compliance with paragraphs 1.3.1.3.4 and 1.3.1.3.5.
+- 1.3.2 Chronic Test Species and Methods - 1.3.2.1 The permittee shall perform chronic toxicity tests on samples representative of the effluent discharged from outfall 001. - 1.3.2.2 The permittee shall conduct one chronic toxicity test per calendar year. - 1.3.2.2.1 During the first year of discharge, tests shall be conducted using fathead minnows, Pimephales promelas static, renewal, larval survival, and growth test; water fleas, Ceriodaphnia dubia 7-day static renewal, survival, and reproduction test; and green algae, Selanastrum capricornutum 4-day static and growth. - 1.3.2.2.2 The remainder of the tests shall be conducted using the most sensitive species.
+If no toxicity is observed in the chosen species, testing shall be conducted on the fathead minnow. - 1.3.2.3 The presence of chronic toxicity must be determined as specified in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition, EPA/821-R-02-013, October 2002. - 1.3.2.4 Results must be reported in TU_c , where $TU_c = 100/IC{25}$.
+See Appendix C for a definition of inhibition concentration (IC). - 1.3.2.5 Currently, there are no data supporting the development of a WET limit; therefore, a chronic toxicity measurement greater than 2 TU_c triggers accelerated testing under Parts 1.3.4 and 1.3.5. - 1.3.3 Quality Assurance - 1.3.3.1 Toxicity testing on each organism must include a series of five test dilutions (e.g., 100%, 75%, 50%, 25%, and 12.5%) and a control. - 1.3.3.2 All quality assurance criteria and statistical analyses used for chronic tests and reference toxicant tests must be according to Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition, EPA/821-R-02-013, October 2002.
+If logistical problems beyond the control of the permittee prevent the timely delivery of a sample to the laboratory, the permittee may collect only two samples for WET testing and the acceptable sample holding times can be extended from 36 to 48 hours.